big-yoshi/Mustang-ui/README.md

 # Mustang UI
-just a fan of ford cars so why not make something for them
+just a fan of ford cars so why not make something for them its not responsive i used percentages probably will look messed up on monitors or mobiles but fine on laptops

 # Live Preview
 [Link](https://big-yoshi.github.io/Mustang-ui/)